coda/packs-sdk/docs/tutorials/get-started/github.md

 ---
 nav: With GitHub
-description: Build your first Pack using GitHub Codespacs and the CLI.
+description: Build your first Pack using GitHub Codespaces and the CLI.
 icon: octicons-mark-github-16
+cSpell:words: Codespaces codespace
 ---

 # Get started with GitHub Codespaces